 There is no limit to the number of internships you can have.
 Why not start early?

-Myth 2: ‘Why seek for internship when jobs that rely on contracts offer higher pay than internships?’
+Myth 2: ‘Why seek an internship when jobs that rely on contracts offer higher pay than internships?’

 For those who are very sure of what you want, you should embark on internships relevant to your passion.
 For example, those whose forte is writing can choose to embark on editorial or public relations internships which require decent writing competency.
 From there, you can judge if you want to continue your journey in that industry, or change your desired route after you realise that the industry does not fit you.
 This is especially important as it is better to change career routes earlier on in our lives, then to realise after you graduate from university that you do not suit a particular career path at all.
 By changing your desired career route earlier, you can take your internship experience into consideration when deciding on your university major.